aleferna12/colordict/README.md

         color_instance.add('color_name', rgb_a, palette='independent', check=True)
         color_instance.remove('color_name', palette)

-    > Note that the method "remove()" will only remove the color from the particular palette.
-You can use the method "remove_all('color_name')" if you wish to remove a color from all palettes and delete the dictionary key
+    > Note that the method `remove()` will only remove the color from a particular palette.
+You can use the method `remove_all('color_name')` if you wish to remove a color from all palettes and delete the dictionary key

-- If you only wish to locally add colors to a ColorDict but don't want the "save()" method to save them, you can simply do:
+- If you only wish to locally add colors to a ColorDict but don't want the `save()` method to save them, you can simply do:

         colordict_instance['color_name'] = rgb_a

-    > **Note that whenever adding values, the format must always be (r, g, b) or (r, g, b, a)**
+    > **Note that whenever adding values, the format must be (r, g, b) or (r, g, b, a)**

 - If you want to change the color value associated with a particular color name, you can do:

         colordict_instance['color_name'] = new_rgb_a

     > Note, however, that this change will not be permanent

-    > If you want to permanently save the change to a color value, use color_instance.add('color_name', rgb_a, 'palette', check=False)
+- If you want to permanently save the change to a color value, use:

+        color_instance.add('color_name', rgb_a, 'palette', check=False)
-    > In this case you probably will want to "color_instance.save()" afterwards
+    >In this case you probably will want to `color_instance.save()` afterwards

 - Example: